Get Folder

 Response

-Array of root-level folders with nested children
+Array of root-level folders with nested children ID of the datasource this folder belongs to

 curl --location --request GET 'https://api.plaisolutions.com/datasources/ds_123/folders' \